Source: Rams' Henderson expected out vs. Bucs

-Coach Sean McVay said Friday that Henderson's availability would depend on pain tolerance after hurting his ribs on the first play of the fourth quarter in the Rams' 27-24 win at Indianapolis last Sunday.
+Coach Sean McVay said Friday that Henderson's availability would depend on pain tolerance after hurting his ribs on the first play of the fourth quarter in the Rams' 27-24 win at the Indianapolis Colts last weekend.

-Sony Michel had 10 carries for 46 yards in relief and is in line to start against Tampa Bay if Henderson cannot play.
-Rookie Jake Funk, a seventh-round draft pick, could also be on tap for an expanded role.
+Sony Michel had 10 carries for 46 yards in relief, and he is in line to start against Tampa Bay if Henderson cannot play.
+Rookie Jake Funk, a seventh-round draft pick, also could be on tap for an expanded role.

 "Want to use as much time as we have, but we've got contingency plans in place.
 And if that's the case, then those other guys will be asked to step up," McVay said Friday.